serdarcekinmez/doctolib_appointment_cancelations/README.md

 The Doctolib cancellation predictor

 This is a AI model to predict cancellations predictions on Doctolib .
 AI model is constructed on ANN bases
+File is Dockerized